institutional access

 U.S. payrolls increased by 147,000 in June, more than expected

-• The U.S. economy added 147,000 jobs in June 2025, with the unemployment rate falling unexpectedly to 4.1%, according to the Labor Department's Thursday report.
+• The U.S. added 147,000 jobs in June 2025 while the unemployment rate fell to 4.1%, according to the Labor Department's report released Thursday.

-• Most job gains concentrated in healthcare, leisure, and state and local government sectors, while manufacturing shed 7,000 jobs and labor force participation slightly declined.
+• Most job gains came from government and healthcare sectors, with state and local government hiring focused heavily on education, while manufacturing shed 7,000 jobs.

 Insights by Ground AI